getify/Functional-Light-JS/ch9.md

 };
 ```

-It may seem rather subtle, but there's a important difference between this more-imperative version of the code and the previous more-declarative version, aside from `b.onValue(..)` needing to call `this.map(..)` itself.
+It may seem rather subtle, but there's a important difference between this more-imperative version of the code and the previous more-declarative version, aside from just `b.onValue(..)` needing to call `this.map(..)` itself.
 In the former snippet, `b` pulls from `a`, but in the latter snippet, `a` pushes to `b`.
 In other words, compare `b = a.map(..)` to `b.onValue(v)`.

 In the latter imperative snippet, it's not clear (readability wise) from the consumer's perspective where the `v` values are coming from.
-Moreover, the imperative hard coding of `b.onValue(..)` in the mix of the producer `a`'s logic is a bit of a violation of concerns.
+Moreover, the imperative hard coding of `b.onValue(..)` in the mix of producer `a`'s logic is a bit of a violation of concerns.
 That can make it harder to reason about producer and consumer independently.

 By contrast, in the former snippet, `b = a.map(..)` declares that `b`'s values are seeded from `a`, and treats `a` as abstract event stream data source that we don't have to concern ourselves with at that moment.
 We *declare* that any value that comes from `a` into `b` will go through the `map(..)` operation as specified.